JazzCore/ctrlp-cmatcher/README.md

 This extension uses an adapted version of [CommandT][commandt] matching, big thanks to @wincent!

 ## Advantages
-- Matcher, written in C can provide significant speed improvement when working on large projects with 10000+ files, e.g [Metasploit][metasploit].
+- Matcher, written in C, can provide significant speed improvement when working on large projects with 10000+ files, e.g [Metasploit][metasploit].
 Dont forget to set ``g:ctrlp_max_files`` option to 0 or 10000+ if you're working on such projects.
 - In some cases you can get more precise matching results ( e.g. when trying to match exact file name like ``exe.rb``)

 ## Drawbacks

-There no real drawbacks, but i need to point out some things that may not work as you expected:
+There are no real drawbacks, but I need to point out some things that may not work as you expected:

-- ``Regex`` mode doesnt use C matching and probably will never use it.
+- ``Regex`` mode doesn't use C matching and probably will never use it.
 If you will use it with this extension it will fall back to ``ctrlp.vim`` matching and may be slow on large projects.

 ## Installation